Header link June 22, 2020

 • Read more

-Aquapedia background February 11, 2014 California Water Map
+Aquapedia background February 14, 2014 California Water Map Layperson's Guide to the Central Valley Project

 Watershed

-A watershed is the land area that drains runoff – snowmelt and rain – into a connected system of lakes, streams, rivers, and other waterways.
+A watershed is the land area that drains snowmelt and rain into a network of lakes, streams, rivers and other waterways.
 It typically is identified by the largest draining watercourse within the system.
-In California, for example, the Sierra Nevada is one of the state’s major watersheds.
+In California, for example, the Sacramento River Basin is the state’s largest watershed.

 • Read more